lab1092/blender-manual_ja/manual/modeling/objects/editing.rst

 Joining makes one single object from all selected objects.
 Objects must be of the same type.
 Origin point is obtained from the previously *active* object.
-Performing a join is equivalent to adding new objects while in :guilabel:`Edit mode`.
+Performing a join is equivalent to adding new objects while in *Edit mode*.
 The non-active objects are deleted (their meshes were taken by active object).
 Only the active object remains.
 This only works with editable objects, containing meshes and curves.